inigokintana/homelab-2-prod-ai-golden-path/3-dapr-microservices-agents/2-injection-agent-web-dapr/README.md

 We want to load the Dapr official documentation and any documentation updates into local pgvector database where pgai vectorizer will automatically create a semantic content to ease LLM answers about any Dapr topic once every day.

+This vectorized tables are what it is call a RAG database.

 # 2 - Project Structure